last updated October 30, 2020

 This video playlist focuses on individuals who are helping alleviate severe problems in the world, in some cases risking their lives to do so.

 As always, please watch the full video before sharing it with your class, and use your own best judgment about what's appropriate for your particular context.
 (I'd consider most of these appropriate for adults or mature teens.
-If you teach kids, you may prefer last week's collection of Inspiring Videos of Young People Serving the World.)
+If you teach younger kids, you may prefer the playlist of Inspiring Videos of Young People Serving the World.)

 In a remote Arctic village facing a youth suicide crisis, Maggie MacDonnell teaches her students resilience and self-belief through projects that contribute to the community in meaningful ways.